aws-samples/aws-security-hub-cross-account-controls-disabler/README.md

   The Scheduled Trigger makes sure, that new accounts are updated by this solution after they get added as a Security Hub member account.
 Also, it propagates the status of the controls which were already disabled before the solutions was deployed to all existing member accounts.
 * Event Trigger
   The state machine is triggered each time a control is disabled/enabled in the Security Hub administrator account.
 The state of the Event Trigger can be controlled by the `EventTriggerState` parameter during deployment.
-  ***Limitation***: *If a lot of controls are changed in a very short timeframe, the Event Trigger causes multiple parallel executions which may lead to API throttling and thus failure of the execution.*
+  ***Limitation***: *If a lot of controls are changed in a very short timeframe (e.g. when done programmatically via [Security Hub Controls CLI](https://github.com/aws-samples/aws-security-hub-controls-cli)), the Event Trigger causes multiple parallel executions which may lead to API throttling and thus failure of the execution.*

 ### Setting exceptions
 The DynamoDB table deployed in the SecurityHub administrator account can be filled with exceptions.
 If an exception is defined for an account, the account will be updated as specified in the exception instead of reflecting the configuration in the SecurityHub Administrator account.